MobilityData/gbfs/gbfs.md

 geofencing_zones.json <br/>*(added in v2.1-RC)* | Optional | Geofencing zones and their associated rules and attributes.

 ## Accessibility
-Datasets should be published at an easily accessible, public, permanent URL. (e.g., www.agency.org/gbfs/gbfs.json).
-Ideally, the URL should be directly available without requiring login to access the file to facilitate download by consuming software applications.
-While it is recommended (and the most common practice) to make a GBFS dataset openly downloadable, if a data provider does need to control access to GBFS for licensing or other reasons, it is recommended to control access to the GBFS dataset using API keys, which will facilitate automatic downloads.
+Datasets should be published at an easily accessible, public, permanent URL. (e.g., www.agency.org/gbfs/v3/gbfs.json).
+The URL should be directly available without requiring login to access the file to facilitate download by consuming software applications.

 To be compliant with GBFS, all systems must have an entry in the [systems.csv](https://github.com/NABSA/gbfs/blob/master/systems.csv) file.
 ### Feed Availability